 - Replacement of Business Asset Relief ~ which allows a capital gain arising on the disposal of a FHL to be deferred by setting it against the cost of a replacement business asset acquired within three years of the disposal.

-Inheritance tax advantages
+Inheritance tax position of FHL

-- Following a recent Tribunal decision made in favour of HMRC in January 2013, 100% Business Property Relief is only likely to be available on furnished holiday lettings where the services provided are at a substantially more significant level than those provided on a standard let property.
+- Following a Tribunal decision made in favour of HMRC in January 2013, 100% Business Property Relief is only likely to be available on furnished holiday lettings where the services provided are at a substantially more significant level than those provided on a standard let property.

 - Therefore in the vast majority of cases a FHL left on death will be treated as investment property (rather than business property) and as such fully chargeable to Inheritance Tax as part of the deceased’s estate.